What To Bring

 - Electric blankets

-- Popcorn poppers Grill, propane, flammable liquid, charcoal
+- Grill – propane, flammable liquid, charcoal

-- Hot plates/pots, rice cookers, waffle irons, griddles, broiler ovens, toasters, toaster ovens
+- Hot plates/pots, rice cookers, waffle irons, griddles, broiler ovens, toasters, toaster ovens (only permitted in apartments)

 - Candles (including for decoration), incense, and items carrying a live flame